earthly/website/blog/_posts/2021-09-30-awk-examples.md

 Ave: 4.60        Count: 93
 ```

 Lord of the Rings has a different pattern.
 The books are all in a pretty tight range.
-The number of reviews is also much smaller, so it's hard to say for sure that "The Return Of the King" is the best book but it certainly looks that way.
+The number of reviews is also much smaller, so it's hard to say for sure that "The Return Of the King" is the best book, but it certainly looks that way.

 <div class="notice--big--primary">